deepmodeling/DeePTB/docs/advanced/e3tb/advanced_input.md

             "seed": 42
     }
 ```
-Here the basis sould align with the basis used to perform LCAO DFT calculations.
+- `basis` sould align with the basis used to perform LCAO DFT calculations.
 The `"2s2p1d"` here indicates 2x`s` orbital, 2x`p`orbital and one `d` orbital.

-In `train_options`, we need to modify some part to match the training task of E3 hamiltonian:
+The
+- `seed` controls the global random seed of all related package. `dtype` can be chosen between `float32` and `float64`, but the former are accurate enough in most cases.
+If you have multiple card, the
+- `device` can be setted as `cuda:0`, `cuda:1` and so on, where the number is the device id.
+- `overlap` controls the fitting of overlap matrix.
+The user should provide overlap in the dataset when configuring the data_options if `overlap` is setted as True.

+In `train_options`, a common parameter looks like this:
 ```JSON
 "train_options": {
     "num_epoch": 500,